zhephyr/dialogue-engine/README.md

 ### Testing the Example Scenario

-The project includes "The Harrow Estate Incident" - a complete murder mystery scenario for testing and demonstration.
+The project includes "**The Gallery Silence**" - a dialogue-first murder mystery scenario designed to test the engine's ability to handle conflicting testimonies without relying on physical evidence.

 **Quick Start:**